kyma-project/lifecycle-manager/samples/template-operator/README.md

 ### Default (declarative) Reconciliation and Status handling

 _Warning: This declarative approach to reconciliation is inherited from the [kubebuilder declarative pattern](https://github.com/kubernetes-sigs/kubebuilder-declarative-pattern).
-It is meant to ease development for newcomers to controller implementations and provides easy to use best-practices for simple use cases.
-For more complex scenarios, **DO NOT USE** our declarative pattern but build your own reconciliation loop._
+It eases the controller implementation effort of developers, covering simple use cases based on best practices .
+For more complex scenarios, **DO NOT USE** our declarative pattern but build your own reconciliation loop instead.__

 For simple use cases where an operator should install one or many helm chart(s) and set the state of the corresponding Custom Resource accordingly, a declarative approach is useful for abstracting (sometimes heavy) boilerplate.
 This approach will enable orchestration of Kubernetes resources so that module owners can concentrate on their specific logic.